American Oil Giants Collectively Refuse to Invest in Venezuela: Why Has the "Energy Goldmine" Turned into a "Hot Potato"?

 (1) Innate Disadvantages: Poor Oil Quality and Extremely High Investment Thresholds

-Although Venezuela possesses the world's largest proven crude oil reserves (the Orinoco Oil Belt), even surpassing Saudi Arabia, the shortcomings of its resource endowment are extremely prominent.
-First, the crude oil quality is extremely poor: the vast majority of the crude is not easily extractable light oil, but extra-heavy oil similar to "asphalt," which is completely immobile at room temperature and must be mixed with a "diluent" to be transported via pipelines.
-Second, the investment threshold is extremely high: extracting this extra-heavy oil requires highly complex extraction, dilution, and upgrading technologies, making it a typical technology-intensive investment, not a simple "insert a pipe and get oil" project.
+Although Venezuela possesses the world's largest proven crude oil reserves (the Orinoco Oil Belt), even surpassing Saudi Arabia, the shortcomings in its resource endowment are extremely prominent.
+First, the crude oil quality is extremely poor: the vast majority of the crude is not easily extractable light oil but rather extra-heavy oil similar to asphalt, which is completely immobile at room temperature and must be mixed with diluents to be transported through pipelines.
+Second, the investment threshold is extremely high: extracting this extra-heavy oil requires highly complex extraction, dilution, and upgrading technologies, representing a typical technology-intensive investment rather than a simple project where inserting a pipe yields oil.
 Third, the investment cycle is excessively long: projects require extremely long payback periods and must be supported by a stable political environment, which completely contradicts the current trend in the oil industry favoring short-cycle investments.

 (II) Acquired Difficulties: Adverse Business and Political Environment

-If inherent disadvantages are the "roadblock," then Venezuela's unfavorable business and political environment is the "fatal blow," which also constitutes the core concern for major corporations.
+If innate disadvantages are roadblocks, then Venezuela's poor business and political environment is a fatal blow, which is also the core concern of the giants.

-- Unsecured Assets, Historical Trauma Etched in Memory: During the Hugo Chávez era, billions of dollars worth of assets belonging to ExxonMobil and ConocoPhillips were "nationalized" by the government overnight without any compensation.
-This "predatory nationalization" left a deep, unhealed scar on the energy industry, making major corporations highly vigilant about asset security.
-Today, with the Venezuelan government and its state-owned oil company PDVSA burdened by hundreds of billions of dollars in defaulted debt, any American company entering the country could face intricate legal disputes.
-Once extracted crude oil is transported to international waters, it might even be seized by creditors through court orders.
+- Unsecured Assets and Unforgettable Historical Trauma: During the era of Hugo Chávez, billions of dollars in assets belonging to ExxonMobil and ConocoPhillips were nationalized overnight by the government without any compensation.
+This predatory nationalization left deep, unhealed scars in the energy sector, making industry giants highly vigilant about asset security.
+Today, with the Venezuelan government and its state-owned oil company, PDVSA, burdened by hundreds of billions of dollars in defaulted debt, any U.S. enterprise entering the market could face intricate legal disputes.
+Even crude oil extracted and transported to international waters risks being seized by creditors through court orders.

-- Lack of Operational Support, Production Difficult to Sustain: Oil extraction and heavy oil upgrading require substantial electricity, water resources, and steam, but large-scale power outages have become "commonplace" in Venezuela.
+- Lack of Operational Support Makes Production Difficult to Sustain: Oil extraction and heavy oil upgrading require substantial electricity, water resources, and steam, but large-scale power outages have become commonplace in Venezuela.
 For a project worth tens of billions of dollars, unstable power supply could lead to frequent damage to core, expensive equipment.
-This financial risk is unbearable for any enterprise.
+Such financial risk is unbearable for any enterprise.

 - Extremely High ESG Risk, Brand and Stock Price Under Impact: Frequent oil spills in Venezuela have severely contaminated Lake Maracaibo.
 If a U.S. giant intervenes, images of its logo appearing on oil-stained beaches will trigger immense international public pressure.
 This could lead not only to legal accountability from environmental organizations but also potentially cause a sharp drop in stock price, with losses far exceeding the profits from oil.